Ansar–Khatmiyya rivalry: After independence (1956–1969)

 On 19 December 1955, shortly after the First Sudanese Civil War had broken out, al-Azhari declared the Independence of Sudan.
 Internal divisions between the al-Azhari faction and the Khatmiyya order, primarily around al-Azhari's secular policies, led to a split in June 1956, with the Khatmiyya order founding the new People's Democratic Party (PDP), under Ali al-Mirghani's leadership.
 The Umma and the PDP combined in parliament to bring down the Azhari government, and to preserve their political influence.

 Al-Azhari's NUP lost its majority in the 1958 parliamentary election, and with support from the two parties and backing from the Ansar and the Khatmiyyah, Abdallah Khalil put together a coalition government.
 However, from its inception in 1956, the Umma-PDP coalition could not reach an agreement on a permanent constitution, stabilising the south, encouraging economic development, and improving relations with Egypt.
 Khalil grew disillusioned with the democratic process due to factionalism and bribery in parliament, coupled with the government's inability to resolve Sudan's many social, political, and economic problems.
-On 17 November 1958 - the day parliament was to convene - then simultaneously Prime Minister and Minister of Defence Abdallah Khalil (a retired army officer) orchestrated effectively a self-coup against the coalition civilian government, and handing power to General Ibrahim Abboud.
+On 17 November 1958 - the day parliament was to convene - then simultaneously Prime Minister and Minister of Defence Abdallah Khalil (a retired army officer) orchestrated effectively a self-coup against the coalition civilian government, and handing power to General Ibrahim Abboud (the army's Chief of Staff).

+The coup removed political decision making from civilian control.
+Abboud created the Supreme Council of the Armed Forces to rule Sudan.
+This body contained officers affiliated with the Ansar and the Khatmiyyah.
+Abboud belonged to the Khatmiyyah, whereas General Ahmad Abd al-Wahab (who helped lead the coup) was a member of the Ansar.
+Until Abd al Wahab's removal in March 1959, the Ansar were the stronger of the two groups in the government.